 serving a global customer base, a diverse workforce can better personally relate to and understand international needs, styles and approaches.

 Now – what should you do to ensure a prospective hire is a great fit?
 This article shares a framework comprised of three areas of focus critical to hiring success.
-And if you want to review the slides associated with this, they are also embedded below.

 By leveraging this framework, you should be able to build an A+ team of hires that will play an integral role in your company’s success.
 The three areas you need to address are: